MarkUgarov/maybe-this-will-help/docker/common/step3/exportDocker.md

 > docker export --output="oracle19c.tar" oracle19c

 This might take a while!
+(After importing this archive, there will still be an image available - not a running container!)

 That should be it.
 You're done.

 Maybe you want to upload that new archive somewhere so others can enjoy.

+---

 ## Option 2: Export an image